-Leon J. Olivier (Term expires 2022)
+Leon J. Olivier (Term expires 2022) Age 72; Director since 2014

 Mr. Olivier has broad utilities industry experience gained over a 30-year career in all aspects of strategy and operations.
 These include conventional and nuclear generation, renewable energy development (hydro, wind and solar), electric and gas transmission, distribution and development, and Smart Grid strategy and design.
 This experience, including his extensive experience in senior leadership and management roles, makes him well qualified to serve on the Board of Directors and to assist in guiding strategy at the highest levels.